Groves-Dixon-Matz-laboratory/convergent_evo_coral/selected_gene_files/README.txt

-*_ALT.cnt             -- control file for alternative model for branch-site test *_NULL.codeml         -- output file for branch-site null model *_ALT.codeml          -- output for branch-site alternative model
+*_ALT.cnt             -- control file for alternative model for branch-site test *_NULL.codeml         -- output file for branch-site null model *_ALT.codeml          -- output for branch-site alternative model *_CDS.fasta           -- fasta file of codings sequences from Transdecoder *_PRO.fasta           -- fasta of protein sequences from Transdecoder (input for MAFFT)